Meet our speakers

 Angela Karl

-Managing Director, AustraliaGlobal Infrastructure Partners (GIP)/BlackRock
+Managing Director, AustraliaGlobal Infrastructure Partners, a part of BlackRock

 She is currently a Managing Director with Global Infrastructure Partners (GIP), part of BlackRock, where she is based in the Australian business.
 Angela also serves as a Board Member of the Australian Renewable Energy Agency (ARENA) and has held director and senior executive roles across renewable energy, storage and distributed energy businesses.
 She holds a Bachelor of Laws and Bachelor of Commerce from The University of Queensland.